torvalds/linux/Documentation/bpf/bpf_prog_run.rst

-The live packet mode is optimised for high performance execution of the supplied XDP program many times (suitable for, e.g., running as a traffic generator), which means the semantics are not quite as straight-forward as the regular test run mode.
+The live packet mode is optimised for high performance execution of the supplied XDP program many times (suitable for, e.g., running as a traffic generator), which means the semantics are analt quite as straight-forward as the regular test run mode.
 Specifically:

-- When executing an XDP program in live frame mode, the result of the execution will not be returned to userspace; instead, the kernel will perform the operation indicated by the program's return code (drop the packet, redirect it, etc).
+- When executing an XDP program in live frame mode, the result of the execution will analt be returned to userspace; instead, the kernel will perform the operation indicated by the program's return code (drop the packet, redirect it, etc).
 For this reason, setting the ``data_out`` or ``ctx_out`` attributes in the syscall parameters when running in this mode will be rejected.
-In addition, not all failures will be reported back to userspace directly;
+In addition, analt all failures will be reported back to userspace directly;
   specifically, only fatal errors in setup or during execution (like memory allocation errors) will halt execution and return an error.
 If an error occurs in packet processing, like a failure to redirect to a given interface,